House of Fabergé: Early years

 The Fabergé family's origins can be traced back to 17th-century France, under the name Favri.
 The Favris lived at the village of La Bouteille in the Picardy region of northern France.
 However, they fled the country during or shortly after 1685 because of religious persecution following the Revocation of the Edict of Nantes.
 An estimated 250,000 fellow Huguenots, as the movement of French Protestants was known, became refugees.

-During the family's progress eastward through Europe, its name changed progressively from Favri through Favry, Fabri, Fabrier, Faberges and then to Faberge without an accent.
+During the family's progress eastward through Europe, its name changed progressively from Favri through Favry, Fabri, Fabrier, Faberges, and then to Faberge without an accent.
 At Schwedt-on-Oder northeast of Berlin, in the second half of the 18th century, a Jean Favri (subsequently Favry) is known to have been employed as a tobacco planter.
 By 1800, an artisan called Pierre Favry (later Peter Fabrier) had settled in Pärnu, in the Baltic province of Livonia (now Estonia).
 A Gustav Fabrier was born there in 1814.
 By 1825, the family's name had evolved to "Faberge".

 In the 1830s, Gustav Faberge moved to Saint Petersburg to train as a goldsmith under Andreas Ferdinand Spiegel, who specialised in making gold boxes.
-Later, he continued his training with the celebrated firm of Keibel, goldsmiths and jewellers to the Tsars.
-In 1841, his apprenticeship over, Gustav Faberge earned the title of Master Goldsmith.
+Later, he continued his training with the celebrated firm of Keibel, goldsmiths and jewellers to the emperors.
+In 1841, upon completing his apprenticeship, Gustav Fabergé earned the title of Master Goldsmith.

-Launch

-In 1842, Gustav Faberge opened a shop named Fabergé as a jewellery store in a basement.
-Adding a diacritic to the name's final e may have been an attempt to give the name a more explicitly French character, to appeal to the Russian nobility's Francophilia.
-French was the official language of Russia's royal court, it was widely used by the country's aristocracy, and Russia's upper classes associated France with luxury goods.

 Later that year, Gustav married Charlotte Jungstedt, the daughter of Carl Jungstedt, an artist of Danish origin.
 In 1846, the couple had a son, Peter Carl Fabergé, popularly known as Carl Fabergé.